Freakwill/pyrimidine/paper/paper.md

 While an individual can be conceptualized as a container of chromosomes, it will not necessarily be considered a system.
 Similarly, a chromosome might be viewed as a container of genes.
 In practice, we choose to implement chromosomes directly using the arrays.

 In our framework, a container that defines operators for its elements is referred to as a **system**.
-For example, in a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, and it can be practically implemented as `s.cross(a, b)`.
+For example, in a population system $s$, the formal representation of the crossover operation between two individuals is denoted as $a \times_s b$, and it can be practically implemented as the command `s.cross(a, b)`.
 Although this system concept aligns with algebraic systems [@algebra], the current version of our framework diverges from this notion, as operators are directly defined as methods of the elements, such as `a.cross(b)`.
 While the relevant consideration is postponed to future releases, this potential change will not disrupt the design of APIs.

 The lifting of a function/method $f$ is a common approach to defining the function/method for the system:
 $$